Code-Institute-Submissions/Go-Memo/README.md

 - Sometimes people want to relax but also be challenged, here is an opportunity to have both

-- The colours and and illustrations  were chosen with the purpose of bringing a light atmosfear, but also to show that they have to use their brains to get further each time they play
+- The colours and and illustrations  were chosen with the purpose of bringing a light atmosphere, but also to show that they have to use their brains to get further each time they play

-- To developer the first sketch of this project was used the wireframe [mockflow.com]() where it still hosted .
+- To developer the first sketch of this project was used the wireframe [mockflow.com](https://wireframepro.mockflow.com/view/M0d0226e9134bcb0ecde53c70e4214a521584119429350#/page/D96336baa6c443ec4d10eecce54ce15d3) where it still hosted .
 ---------------------------------------------------------------------------------------
 ## Features:
 Fun and Challenge